abayleypublic/cluster/README.md

 Cilium:

-- Host network, single gateway exposed on port 1024 as it is not privileged
 - Tried Nodeport but was too random & couldn't be controlled
 - Didn't want to align too tightly with OCI loadbalancer